 In addition to making sure that “the boss knows who they are,” these kinds of meetings can give employees a better sense of their role in the company and a greater understanding of the company’s priorities.

-10. Ask Effective Employees to Share Their Methods and Skills
+5. Ask People to Share Their Methods and Skills

-Ask your best employees to share their knowledge, methods, and skills.
-This will show them that you recognize the good work they do.
+Asking your best employees to share their knowledge, methods, and skills shows them that you recognize the good work they do.
 At the same time, it can significantly improve the rest of your team’s competency and effectiveness.

 This could take the format of a presentation to the team, a slide deck, or a guideline/process document.
 You could also involve them in onboarding new employees and/or training more junior team members.